hexiron/Hexiron.AspNetCore.Authentication.AzureAdMixed/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/11r3paicwclfblmc/branch/master?svg=true)](https://ci.appveyor.com/project/mkeymolen/hexiron-aspnetcore-authentication-azureadmixed/branch/master)  [![license](https://img.shields.io/github/license/hexiron/Hexiron.AspNetCore.Authentication.AzureAdMixed.svg?maxAge=2592000)](https://github.com/hexiron/Hexiron.AspNetCore.Authentication.AzureAdMixed/blob/master/LICENSE)  [![NuGet](https://img.shields.io/nuget/v/Hexiron.AspNetCore.Authentication.AzureAdMixed.svg?maxAge=86400)](https://www.nuget.org/packages/Hexiron.AspNetCore.Authentication.AzureAdMixed/)

 Hexiron.AspNetCore.Authentication.AzureAdMixed contains an extension on the current Microsoft.AspNetCore.Authentication library that enables  you to use both AzureAD and Azure AD B2C combined.
+With this extension you can accept JWT tokens issued by either an Azure AD or Azure B2C tenant.

 You can also define your own authorize attributes with the name of the scopes in Azure B2C and/or Application permissions in Azure AD.
 This enables you to do fine grained authorization on API method level!

 **Features**

-- Validates Azure AD JWT tokens
+- Validate Azure AD JWT tokens
 - Enables the use of Authorization policies with the same name as the Application Permission defined in Azure AD
-- Validates Azure AD B2C JWT tokens
+- Validate Azure AD B2C JWT tokens
 - Enables the use of Authorization policies with the same name as the scopes defined in Azure B2C
 - TODO: ASPNET.Core OpenIdConnect + authorization flow with Azure B2C for user login